raghavbhasin97/jTunes-Player/README.md

 File Paths
 -----------

-Data files are stored in the user's home directory by fetching the info using `System.getProperty("user.home")`.
+Data files are stored in .jTunes folder in the user's home directory by fetching the info using `System.getProperty("user.home")`.